ISU-MolPhyl/EEOB563/computer_labs/lab2/PAUP.md

 You can also specify the file at the same time as you invoke paup:
 `paup cob_aa.nxs`

-I included some additional examples of PAUP* blocks in the file PAUP_blocks.txt in GitHub..
+I included some additional examples of PAUP* blocks in the file PAUP_blocks.txt in the GitHub..
 An excellent tutorial on PAUP that goes beyond parsimony can be found [here](http://evomics.org/learning/phylogenetics/paup/){:target="_blank"}.